Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Lochia Alba Creamy yellowish-white 10–15 to 6 weeks

-Lochia rubra indicates normal healing, while lochia serosa shows a shift.
-Lochia alba signals completion.
-If you notice a sudden return to bright red bleeding or foul-smelling discharge, these may indicate complications requiring immediate medical attention.
+Lochia Rubra indicates normal healing in progress.
+Lochia Serosa shows the discharge transitioning.
+Lochia Alba signals the final stage.
+A sudden return to bright red bleeding, or foul-smelling discharge, may indicate complications and warrants immediate medical attention.
 Always report unusual changes to your healthcare provider.

 Odor and Consistency

-Lochia typically presents with a stale, musty odor, similar to menstrual discharge.
-It should gradually change from heavy, bright red bleeding to lighter shades over time.
+Normal lochia has a stale, musty odor similar to menstrual discharge.
+The flow should gradually lighten from heavy, bright red bleeding to softer shades over time.

 When to Seek Help

-If you find yourself bleeding heavily—soaking through a pad in less than an hour—or if this excessive bleeding lasts for several hours, seek medical help immediately; this may indicate postpartum hemorrhage.
+If you’re bleeding heavily enough to soak through a pad in less than an hour, or that level of bleeding lasts for several hours, seek help right away — this may indicate postpartum hemorrhage.

-A sudden return of heavy bleeding, foul-smelling discharge, or severe pain that doesn’t improve with normal pain relief is also concerning.
+Large blood clots bigger than a golf ball could point to retained placenta or a bleeding disorder.
+A sudden return of heavy bleeding, foul-smelling discharge, or severe pain that doesn’t respond to normal pain relief are also red flags.

-These symptoms may indicate infection, utine atony, or retained placenta.
+These symptoms may indicate infection, uterine atony, or retained placenta.
+Getting help quickly can prevent serious complications.

 The Role of Uterine Involution